Adult Water Safety

 Every year more than twice the number of teens and adults lose their lives in water related incidents than children.
-Many factors contribute to drowning amongst this population:
+Learn more about how to prevent adult drownings.

 But the most common element in adult water-related incidents is swimming alone.